-- IDA programs are generally run by local community-based organizations. - They help to recruit eligible people into the program and usually organize the required training sessions for the participants. - Most IDA programs require that the participants take a certain number of financial education courses. - Your reward is the education you receive and the money that is added to your account at the end of the program.
+IDA programs are generally run by local community-based organizations.
+They help to recruit eligible people into the program and usually organize the required training sessions for the participants.
+Most IDA programs require that the participants take a certain number of financial education courses.
+Your reward for saving is the education you receive throughout the program, and the money that is added to your account at the end of the program.